 The reserve for financial assets at fair value through other comprehensive income is formed by the effects of fair-value measurement of other long-term equity investments.
-Upon derecognition of these investments, the reserve form is transferred to the "retained earnings" component..
+Upon derecognition of these investments, the reserve form is transferred to 'retained earnings'.